civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 *Chart 1.
 Rendered in R, ggplot2, and Plotly.
 Hover over points to see more information.*

 When *X* = 1, the trajectories on the right (*after*)side of the graph diverge widely, signifying that this observation point occurs too early in the spread of the virus to meaningfully predict and compare trajectories.
-Additionally, for this and the next few values of *X*, any data that would appear on the left (*before*) side of the graph are inscrutable, since zero values have an infinitesimal logarithmic value and must therefore be discarded.
+Additionally, for this and the next few values of *X*, any data that would appear on the left (*before*) side of the graph are inscrutable, since counts of zero deaths have an infinitesimal logarithmic value and must therefore be discarded.

-When moving to higher thresholds of *X*, we are able to see the trajectories on the *after* side begin to coalesce and the data on the *before* side start to be more meaningful.
-Here are selected higher values of *X*, visualized:
+When moving to higher thresholds of *X*, we are able to see the trajectories on the *after* side begin to coalesce and the data on the *before* side start to grow.
+For the highest *X*, few MSAs have yet reached those points, so the trajectories on both sides of the graph are fewer in number.
+Here are selected values of *X*, visualized:

 <iframe width="500" height="400" frameborder="0" scrolling="no" src="//plotly.com/~GriffinK/5.embed"></iframe>